Monsters-RPG-game/Users/README.md

 - Why are there 2 tsconfig files ?

-Dues to issues with jest ( or possibly one of my node modules ), running tests throws errors, that my simpleLogger does not include any d.ts files.
+Dues to issues with jest ( or possibly one of my node modules ), running tests throws errors, that my simpl-loggar does not include any d.ts files.
 This does work perfectly in code, but not in jest. tsconfig.test.json only disabled d.ts validation.